AnonymousRandomPerson/LoopMusicSwift/docs/loopfinder/loopfinder_settings.md

 - *Endpoint Difference Tolerance*: The maximum allowable absolute difference between the start and end samples of a loop.
     - Decreasing this value could lead to more seamless loops, but decreasing it too much could cause the Loop Finder to return no results.
+    - This setting is with respect to a floating-point audio representation with waveform values normalized between -1 and 1.

 ### Spectrogram Settings